BunnyTheBean/spacewise/documentation/notes.md

 - take paths form a config file dynamically
 - make a header component
 - change empty search bar behaviour to share lead to all posts
+- todo: don't allow editing once when logging out on a view page

 ## What does the initial homepage need?
 - login button